bangerth/helmholtz/readme.md

 There may be times where callers of this program do not want it to continue with its computations.
-In this case, an external program should place the text `STOP` into a file called `termination_signal` in the current directory.
+In this case, an external program should place the text `STOP` into a file called `<outputfileprefix>termination_signal.txt` in the instance folder.
 This will terminate the program.
 That said, because the program outputs all data already computed whenever one frequency is finished, even when a program execution is terminated, already computed information is still stored in the output files.